 What to Expect:

 Without giving away too many spoilers, here are a few of the highlights of the Cicchetti Tour:

-Of course the tour starts with gelato, because even if you are going to snack on savory bites and sip wine, what is an afternoon without gelato?
-This particular gelateria from the outside looks like it may not be artigianale, and inside with the neon lights, pizza to-go and kebabs—you may think to turn around and leave.
-Once you taste the deep, dark cioccolato, it is undeniable that this little takeaway joint bests most of the gelaterias in town.
+Of course the tour starts with gelato, because even if you are going to snack on savory bites and sip wine, what is an afternoon in Italy without gelato?
+This particular gelateria that the tour kicks off at from the outside looks like it could not possibly be artigianale, and inside with the neon lights, pizza to-go and kebabs—you may think to turn around and leave.
+But taste the deep, dark cioccolato, it is undeniable that this little takeaway joint bests most of the gelaterias in town.

-Then you’ll get your first introduction to the bacari and where Venetians often are lingering outside waiting for the doors to open.
+Then you’ll get your first introduction to the bacari where Venetians crowd outside waiting for the doors to open and linger long into the night.
 There they grab a glass and stand around the bar, sit at the long wood tables or spill outside along the rio della Misericordia.
 Monica does all the ordering so you don’t have to worry (non-adventurous eaters can select their own), but be sure to taste both red and white vino.
-Al Timon, Fondamenta Ormesini, Cannaregio 2754-30121

 Her next stop is where you will find jovial old Italian men crowding the bar in the early evening.
 Peruse the array of cicchetti on display (stuffed squid for one) and then huddle up to the narrow marble counter and you will likely strike up a conversation with one of the locals.

 No more teasers.
 Expect a few more stops on the tour and endless versions of cicchetti to eat.
 Along the rest of the route Monica points out bits of Venice’s history and many other bacari for you to visit during the remaining days in Venice.